You’ve done it.

 With the first, you can add this email type as the second email in your funnel.

-For the second, as you see with TOMs shoes here, you’ll need a well built welcome email funnel set to trigger one day after someone makes a purchase.
-Doing so gives you a chance to say both “Thank You” and “Welcome to our brand.”
+For the second, as you see with Bite Toothpaste here, you’ll need a well built welcome email automation set to trigger one day after someone's first purchase.
+Doing so gives you a great opportunity to say both “Thank You” and “Welcome to our brand.”

-Whichever direction you decide to take it, do your best to show/tell what makes your brand unique and what their purchase is helping you do.
+Whichever direction you decide to take, do your best to show what makes your brand unique and what their purchase is helping you do.

 3. Personalized Product Recommendations

-If you want to turn a customer into a repeat buyer, then you shouldn’t leave it up to chance.
+If you want to build customer loyalty and convert first-time buyers, then you shouldn’t leave it up to chance.

-But this can be a great place for you to start while also offer suggestions to encourage repeat sales.
-You can send this 3-7 days after purchase and then another again 10-20 days after that if you like.
+It’s a great opportunity to feature your bestsellers or upsell/cross-sell related products to encourage repeat purchases!
+Send this 3-7 days after purchase and then another again 10-20 days after that if you like.

 4. Offer a Discount

-As mentioned earlier, if you want to gain repeat customers, then you need to be putting in the effort by making offerings that are enticing enough.
+As mentioned earlier, if you want to increase your customer's lifetime value, you need to put in the effort by making offerings that are enticing enough.

 And nothing is quite as enticing as a discount.